For the most part, a (now) unfashionable collection of cul-de-sacs located on the south-western side of Penge

 In 1883 the New (Swedenborgian) Church was built on Waldegrave Road (just beyond the upper left edge of the map below).
 Remarkably, it was the first church in the country to be built in concrete – with the addition of a pink pigment to create a terracotta effect.
 A few years after its centenary celebrations the church was sold and converted to the flats of New Church Court.

 Betts Park opened in 1928 on land donated by Frederick Betts in memory of his late mother.
-In 1934 the council made ‘improvements’ to the park’s section of the old canal, severely impairing its aesthetics.
+In 1934 the council made ‘improvements’ to the park’s section of the old canal, severely impairing its aesthetics, though these deficiencies are now disguised by the profusion of trees on its banks, as shown in the photo below.

 As housing density increased, Anerley progressively declined in desirability, Victorian properties were divided for multiple occupation and some blocks of flats were built.
 This is now one of the densely most populated parts of the borough.

 The Anerley Arms was badly damaged by a gas explosion in 1978 and was boarded up and left for dead by its then owners, Charrington’s.
 Samuel Smith’s bought the derelict building a year later.
-The Yorkshire brewery used traditional materials to restore the interior to a semblance of its Victorian appearance.
+The Yorkshire brewery used traditional materials to restore the interior to a semblance of its Victorian appearance (deceiving at least one reviewer on TripAdvisor).

 Following a merger in 2009 the Anglican parish of Anerley now incorporates St Paul’s (rebuilt in 1978) and Christ Church (built on Anerley Road in 1990) and extends across most of the Crystal Palace area as well as Anerley itself.